j3pic/lisp-binary/README.md

 fields that have custom reader and writer functions.
 With these features, this library can be used to both read and write nearly any binary format.

+LISP-BINARY also provides:

+* Primitives for reading integers, floats, and strings.
+* A bit-stream library which can be used to read as little as one bit at a time.